OpenLiberty/ci.maven/README.md

 ### Liberty Maven Plugin

 The Liberty Maven Plugin provides a number of goals for managing a Liberty server and applications.
 Maven 3.5.0 or later is recommended to use the Liberty Maven Plugin.

+#### Java Support

+The Liberty Maven Plugin is tested with Long-Term-Support (LTS) releases of Java.
+The plugin is currently supported on Java 8 and 11.

 #### Release 3.0 differences